Bofa14/Free5gc-UERANSIM-project/README.md

 CONFIGURATION OF THE C-Plane:

-for convinience we have uploaded in this repository just the NFs and Config files ( to run the simulation the all free5gc repository is needed ), the config files that we have modified can be found inside https://github.com/Bofa14/Free5gc-UERANSIM-project/tree/main/C-Plane_settings
+for convinience we have uploaded in this repository just the NFs and Config files ( to run the simulation the all free5gc repository is needed ), the config files that we have modified can be found inside https://github.com/Bofa14/Free5gc-UERANSIM-project/tree/main/C-Plane_settings.

-to start all the NFs we have used a script: <run_core.sh> https://github.com/Bofa14/Free5gc-UERANSIM-project/tree/main/C-Plane_settings ( that is automatically executed by the final python script 'see later')
+to start all the NFs we have used a script: <run_core.sh> https://github.com/Bofa14/Free5gc-UERANSIM-project/tree/main/C-Plane_settings ( that is automatically executed by the final python script 'see later').

 CONFIGURATION OF THE U-Plane1:

-for the U-Plane1 we have modified just the config files inside https://github.com/Bofa14/Free5gc-UERANSIM-project/tree/main/U-Plane1_settings/NFs/upf/build/config (upfcfg.yaml)
+for the U-Plane1 we have modified just the config files inside https://github.com/Bofa14/Free5gc-UERANSIM-project/tree/main/U-Plane1_settings/NFs/upf/build/config (upfcfg.yaml).

 CONFIGURATION OF THE U-Plane2:

-for the U-Plane2 we have modified just the config files inside https://github.com/Bofa14/Free5gc-UERANSIM-project/tree/main/U-Plane2_settings/NFs/upf/build/config (upfcfg.yaml)
+for the U-Plane2 we have modified just the config files inside https://github.com/Bofa14/Free5gc-UERANSIM-project/tree/main/U-Plane2_settings/NFs/upf/build/config (upfcfg.yaml).

 CONFIGURATION OF THE gNB:

-As for the Core we have uploaded just the config file modified, but to run the whole UERANSIM repository is needed the modified config files can be found inside https://github.com/Bofa14/Free5gc-UERANSIM-project/tree/main/U-Plane2_settings/NFs/upf/build/config (free5gc-gnb.yaml)
+As for the Core we have uploaded just the config file modified, but to run the whole UERANSIM repository is needed the modified config files can be found inside https://github.com/Bofa14/Free5gc-UERANSIM-project/tree/main/U-Plane2_settings/NFs/upf/build/config (free5gc-gnb.yaml).

 CONFIGURATION OF THE UE: